AlexLenson/Social-Network-API/README.md

 - Add reactions to thoughts and manage them

 ## API Endpoints Visualization
-Here is a visualization of the social netowkr api endpoints using insomnia.
+Here is a visualization of the social network api endpoints using insomnia.
 GET, POST, PUT and DELTE routes can be seen for users and thoughts.

 ![screenshot](./images/insomnia.png)